 WASHINGTON, D.C.—The Institute for a Competitive Workforce (ICW), the education and workforce nonprofit affiliate of the U.S.

 ‘Despite Current Economic Uncertainty, Companies Continue to Care about Giving Back,’ Jordan Says

-U.S. Chamber’s BCLC Continues to Act as Coordination Hub
+U.S. Chamber’s BCLC and USPBC Act as Coordination Hub for Business Community

 WASHINGTON, D.C.—The U.S. Chamber of Commerce today congratulated the 10 winners of the Race to the Top competition’s second phase: the District of Columbia, Florida, Georgia, Hawaii, Maryland, Massachusetts, New York, North Carolina, Ohio, and Rhode Island.